 - Moreover, technology and innovation have become the core revenue-generating capabilities of many companies.

 - IT Financial management is the process of overseeing IT expenditures.
-It’s intending to provide both business units and IT departments to evaluate services and plan investments to optimize IT expenses.
+It’s intended to provide both business units and IT departments with the ability to evaluate services and plan investments to optimize IT expenses.

 People who do not respect money do not have any.J.
 Paul Getty

 IT Financial Management provides the business and IT with the quantification.
 In financial terms, the value of IT services, the value of the assets used to provide those services, and the qualification of operational forecasting.

 Talking about IT in service terms is a crucial aspect of changing the perception of IT and its value to the business.

 Book a Call – Digital, Business & Technology Solutions

 If you are planning to build your IT Strategy & Business Technology Roadmap aligned with your Business Strategy and Commercial Objectives for coming years focused on Digital Transformation.
 Book a call with me and discuss about Digital, Business & Technology Solutions. #TalkToMe about resolving your bottom line and equip it with the next level of success